lightfeed/browser-agent/README.md

 ## Example

-Find YC companies in Real Estate & Construction that are hiring.
+Find YC companies in the B2B Legal industry that are hiring now.
 Navigation (filter the directory) is the expensive-but-stable part; extraction is the live-data part.

 ```typescript
 import { BrowserAgent } from "@lightfeed/browser-agent";